 Which Dogs Bite?
-A Case-Control Study of Risk Factors (1991)
+A Case-Control Study of Risk Factors

 - The median age of the bite victims was 12 years (range, 1 to 83 years); 64.7% of bite victims were males.
-Of the 83 bite victims, aged 12 and younger, 33 (40%) were bitten on the face, head or neck.
-When indicated on the bite report forms, 75.8% of all incidents, 32 (23.7%) of bites were recorded as severe.
+Of the 83 bite victims, ages 12-year and younger, 33 (40%) were bitten on the face, head or neck.
+Though not standardized, bite severity was indicated on bite reports for 135 (75.8%) incidents.
+103 (76.3%) of these were minor bites and 32 (23.7%) were recorded as severe.

 - Bite report forms indicated where the bite episode occurred for 101 (56.7%) of the incidents.
 Of these, 51 (50.5%) took place on the sidewalk, street, alley or playground; 30 (29.7%) in the owner's yard; 14 (13.9%) in the owner's house; and 4 (4.0%) in the victim's yard.